State aid debate central to aviation's uncertain post-pandemic future | DW | 14.05.2021

 What the bailout situation means for the future of aviation in Europe is a matter of serious debate.
 Some analysts take the view that ultimately, airlines that survive the pandemic without state aid will become more efficient and more competitive in the longer run.

-An airplane carrying 2 million doses of AstraZeneca/Oxford vaccines from India lands at Galeao Air Base in Rio de Janeiro
+An airplane carrying 2 million doses of AstraZeneca from India lands at Galeao Air Base in Rio de Janeiro

 There is another side to the entire question and that relates to the environment and the need for EU governments to reduce carbon emissions, with aviation an obvious heavy contributor.
 Greenpeace launched its tracker to highlight the extent to which governments have bailed out airlines without strict environmental conditions.